laurencelundblade/t_cose/README.md

 ECDSA signing. t_cose supports it with t_cose_signature_sign_restart.

 MbedTLS must be compiled specially to enable restart.
-Define MBEDTLS_ECP_RESTARTABLE in configuration file xxx.
-The compile t_cose with the PSA crypto adaptor against the MbedTLS library. t_cose will notice the definition of MBEDTLS_ECP_RESTARTABLE and enable restart.
-Otherwise attempts to use restart will return UNSUPPORTED.
+Define MBEDTLS_ECP_RESTARTABLE in configuration file mbedtls_user_config.h.
+Then compile t_cose with the PSA crypto adaptor against the MbedTLS library.  t_cose will notice the definition of MBEDTLS_ECP_RESTARTABLE and enable restart.
+Otherwise attempts to use restart will return T_COSE_ERR_UNSUPPORTED_SIGNING_ALG.

 Note that using cmake -DMBEDTLS_ECP_RESTARTABLE will not work because it won't result in MbedTLS having a #define for MBEDTLS_ECP_RESTARTABLE and t_cose won't enable it.

 A psa_sign_hash_interruptible_operation_t must be created and passed to t_cose_signature_sign_restart_set_crypto_context() for restart to work.

 #### Test Crypto